john-h-kastner/regex-complement-prolog/regex.md

 ---
 title: Complementing Regular Expressions
-author: John Kastner
 ---

-# Introduction

 In this program we attempt to complete the ["Complement of a Regex"][1] question posted to Code Golf & Coding Challenges using Prolog.
-Briefly, the challenge is to take as input a simplified postfix regular expression (regex) dialect defined  over the alphabet $\{0,1\}$ and output a new regex that matches exactly those strings that were not matched by the original regex.
+The challenge is to take as input a simplified postfix regular expression dialect defined over the alphabet $\{0,1\}$ and output a new regex that matches exactly those strings that were not matched by the original regex.

-This file is and annotated version of the code intended to be processed by [Pandoc][6] to obtain a nicely formatted document.
+This file is an annotated version of the code intended to be processed by [Pandoc][6] to obtain a nicely formatted document.
 It can also be processed by Pandoc through the [pandoc-tangle][7] filter to obtain executable source code.
-The unannotated source is also [available on github][8].

 The approach we will use is as follows: